Video captures churchgoer being attacked during Mass in Philadelphia

 Archbishop Perez said in a statement that a female lector was punched by someone in the congregation as she left the altar.

-Video shows the lector leaving the alter as a woman punches her twice.
+Video shows the lector leaving the altar as a woman punches her twice.
 It's still unclear what sparked the attack.

 The victim did not require medical attention.